 5. Advance Tax

-This is tax applicable to Matatus and other Public Service Vehicles.
+This is tax applicable to all commercial vehicles.
 It is not a final tax, but a tax partly paid in advance before a public service vehicle or a commercial vehicle is registered or licensed.
 The current rates are: